 Data Collection and Tracking

-- A. Grantees will be responsible for ensuring that all individuals receiving services under this funding opportunity are youth of transition age, aged 16-25 years old. - B. Grantees must also be able to internally track outreach and community education activities.
+- A. Grantees will be responsible for ensuring that all individuals received services under this funding opportunity are youth of transition age, young adults age 16 to 25 years old. - B. Grantees must also be able internally track: